becomingahacker/cloud-cml/README.md

 That said, it *should be possible* to run the tooling also on macOS with tools installed via [Homebrew](https://brew.sh/).
 Or on Windows with WSL.
 However, this hasn't been tested by us.

+On Homebrew, the following packages are *required* to be installed and early in the PATH:

+- grep
+- gnu-sed

 ### Preparation

 Some of the steps and procedures outlined below are preparation steps and only need to be done once.
 Those are